LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

    }

 Besides multiple dispatch, methods can also have optional parameters and named parameters.
-See :ref:`the chapter on Methods <methods>` for more information.
+In the ``time_of_day`` example method that takes a date object, the "datetime" parameter is actually optional - the current date and time will be used if no value is passed.
+See :ref:`the chapter on Methods <methods>` for more information on defining and using methods.

 Types